Squared Distance Function on the Configuration Space of a planar Spider with Applications to Hooke Energy and Voronoi Distance: Examples

 We next compute Morse-Bott polynomials in the case of arbitrary number of edges for each leg.
 In this example we assume only two legs, with $p_1$, resp $p_2$ edges (more or less of equal length).
 The dimension of spider space is $p_1+p_2 -2$.
 We assume moreover that the work space is the region bounded by the two critical circles of maximum radius and does not contain arcs of other critical circles.
 We will consider two different choices of the point $Z$ (see Figures \ref{fig:second} and \ref{fig:exterior}).

-The first choice is that point $Z$ is in the interior of the work space.
-According to Theorem 2 there are 5 critical components, related to the point $Z$ and the points $X_1,X_2,X_3,X_4$ in the Figure.
-The singular components are as follows: \begin{itemize} \item Type(2) For the points $X_3$ and $X_4$: each just one point $\bullet$ : isolated singularity, clearly a maximum; \item Type(1) For the points $X_1$ and $X_2$: the polygon space of the two polygons, containing $X_1$, resp $X_2$ and the points $A_2$, resp $A_1$.
-Their Poincar\'e polynomials can be computed by the formula in \cite{FS}.
-But one can see also directly that they are homeomorphic to spheres $S^{p_2-2}$, resp $S^{p_1-2}$ since the linkages contain one very long leg in comparison with the other legs (we omit details).
+The first choice is that the point $Z$ is in the interior of the work space.
+According to Theorem 2 there are 5 critical components, related to the point $Z$ and the points $X_1,X_2,X_3,X_4$ in the figure.
+The singular components are as follows: \begin{itemize} \item Type (2).
+For the points $X_3$ and $X_4$: each is just one point $\bullet$ i.e. an isolated singularity, clearly a maximum; \item Type(1).
+For the points $X_1$ and $X_2$: the polygon space of the two polygons, containing $X_1$, respectively $X_2$ and the points $A_2$, respectively $A_1$.
+Their Poincar\'e polynomials can be computed by the formula given in \cite{FS}.
+But one can also see directly that they are homeomorphic to spheres $S^{p_2-2}$, respectively $S^{p_1-2}$ since the linkages contain one very long leg in comparison with the other legs (we omit the details).

-\item Type (0) For the point $Z$: the product of the two polygon spaces $S^{p_2-2} \times S^{p_1-2}$ . \end{itemize} The indices and the contributions to the Morse-Bott polynomial are contained in the table in Figure \ref{fig:second}.
+\item Type (0).
+For the point $Z$: the product of the two polygon spaces $S^{p_2-2} \times S^{p_1-2}$. \end{itemize} The indices and the contributions to the Morse-Bott polynomial are contained in the table in Figure \ref{fig:second}.

 It follows that the Morse-Bott polynomial can be written as:

 As a consequence: The Euler characteristic is $1 + (-1)^ {p_1+ p_2 -2}$, which is 2 if $p_1+p_2$ is even and 0 else.
 The Morse-Bott inequalities imply that several $b_i= 0$ and the others are bounded by 1 or 2.
 But we can do better by another choice of $Z$.